philipturner/molecular-renderer/README.md

 # Molecular Renderer

+Scriptable application for running OpenMM simulations and visualizing at high framerates.
+Provides up to 120 Hz uninterrupted playback with RTAO.
+This application is optimized for simulations with 10,000-1,000,000 atoms.
+The rendering quality and feature-completeness may initially underperform PyMOL, but the gap should close over time.

 > A lot of these goals are also being addressed by the [MSEP](https://astera.org/molecular-systems/), which is currently in development (February 2023).
 Consider waiting until it's released, then merging a compression algorithm into the MSEP code base.
 It could also be a plugin for exporting simulations in a format replayable outside the editor.
 I have very limited free time and unique skills that may be better spent enhancing other projects.

-Scriptable application for running OpenMM simulations and visualizing at high framerates.
-Provides up to 120 Hz uninterrupted playback with RTAO.
-This application is optimized for simulations with 10,000-1,000,000 atoms.
+>
+> However, it is likely that MSEP will [use PyMOL exclusively](https://youtu.be/HjgjtAk-lws?t=1083) for graphics.
+The library uses [multicore CPU exclusively](https://www.mail-archive.com/pymol-users@lists.sourceforge.net/msg15181.html) for ray tracing (as of 2018) and uses the GPU only for lower-quality graphics.
+I will have to see whether Drexler's team attempts using Godot for the higher-quality graphics. v4.0 uses [signed distance fields](https://godotengine.org/article/godot-4-0-sets-sail/#highly-improved-lighting--shadows).
+He said there were "issues with shaders and various things", meaning Godot's SDFGI probably won't be used.
+MSEP would have to create a ray tracer from scratch if they wanted ray tracing, which seems unlikely.
+In short, this repository will likely be salvaged, maybe as an MSEP plugin, but I must wait for the platform's release to know for sure.
+>
+> I may end up creating multiple plugins for MSEP.
+I don't want to be doing something, then have another person make a plugin with the exact same capabilities.
+That would make my work redundant.
+I would rather collaborate with multiple researchers to standardize, enhance, and maintain these plugins.
+This means acting fast to propose a centralized effort soon after MSEP is released.
+> - Molecular Renderer, which records and replays simulations with maximum rendering performance.
+> - OpenMM plugin, which runs time-evolution simulations 10x faster than LAMMPS.
+Likely FP32 only unless I find enough time to finish FP64 emulation.
+So far, I've only found a need for double precision in the following use cases.
+Drexler himself said that MD is relatively insensitive to small changes in energy - a green light for single precision.
+>   - Measuring thermodynamic efficiency
+>   - Measuring drag in rotating bearings
+>   - Measuring material stiffness
+>   - Quantum chemistry
+>   - All can be accomplished by measuring a single component, not the entire system.
+The use cases have a common theme: measuring material properties, not testing complex system dynamics.
+In such cases, the precision of such measurement would be prioritized.
+GPU mixed FP32/FP64 is >1 order of magnitude less precise than CPU FP64.
+Even if implemented, GPU FP64 emulation would probably not be used much anyway.
+Scientists would use CPU FP64 regardless.
+> - Porting various forcefields to OpenMM, such as oxDNA, Tersoff, and AIREBO.
+This will be both a plugin for OpenMM and included with the OpenMM plugin for MSEP.
+It will use OpenCL exclusively - no CUDA!

 ## Usage